hyperledger-cacti/cacti/BUILD.md

 ![Build Script Decision Tree](./docs/images/build-script-decision-tree-2021-03-06.png)

+If the diagram above is not visible, use the following guidance:

+- Use `npm run watch` for most development workflows (auto-rebuilds changed packages)
+- Use other build scripts only when:
+  - Adding new dependencies
+  - Modifying core modules

 ## Configuring SSH to use upterm
 Upload your public key onto github if not done so already.
 A public key is necessary to join the ssh connection to use upterm.
 For a comprehensive guide, see the [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).